English Vision Statement

 curriculum

-Knowing spelling patterns and rules are essential to being able to use the English language.
+Knowing spelling patterns and rules is essential to being able to use the English language.
 Children need to know that inconsistencies in their spelling can lead to misunderstanding of what they wanted to write and convey to their reader.

 Pupil Voice